Logo of the The Poor Swiss

 5/5

-We said before that ETFs generally have a disadvantage in tax-efficiency.
+We said before that ETFs generally have a disadvantage in tax efficiency.
 This is because the US taxes dividends at source.
-With a US ETF, you can avoid this, but not with a European ETF and no Swiss Robo-advisor offers US ETFs.
+With a US ETF, you can avoid this, but not with a European ETF and no Swiss robo-advisor offers US ETFs.
 With a European ETF, you would lose 15% of the dividends coming from US stocks.

 It is easy to estimate that cost.
 US stocks are currently 66% of the world stock market and have an average yield of 1.50%.
 So, on average, losing these dividends is the same as adding an extra fee of 0.1485% (rounded to 0.15%).

 Normally, this is not reclaimable.
 However, Finpension managed a very innovative technique.
 They have a deal with BlackRock (the fund provider of the ETF).
-BlackRock will give them all the necessary information for each of the dividend withholding.
+BlackRock will give them all the necessary information for each of the dividend withholdings.
 Then, Finpension can tie this back to the shares held by the users.
 And from that, they can produce a statement that can be added to the tax declaration to reclaim this fee!

 The DA-1 deductions can only be claimed if you reach a minimum of 100 CHF.
 The total will include Finpension claims and possibly other deductions you are doing yourself.

 This feature really shows that Finpension knows their stuff.
-This feature gives a tremendous advantage to Finpension Invest against other Swiss Robo-advisors.
+This feature gives a tremendous advantage to Finpension Invest against other Swiss robo-advisors.

 Opening a Finpension Invest account?